 \subsection{Tolerance to Noisy and Highly Mixed Clusters}

-We explore how well SONG performs in the presence of noisy data, which we simulated as a series of datasets with high levels of cluster mixing and large clster standard deviations.
+We explore how well SONG performs in the presence of noisy data which we simulated as a series of datasets with high levels of cluster mixing and large cluster standard deviations.

 \textbf{Setup}: We compare SONG against UMAP and t-SNE on a collection of 32 randomly generated Gaussian Blobs datasets using 8 different cluster standard deviations (4, 8, 10, 12, 14, 16, 18, 20) and 4 different numbers of clusters (10, 20, 50, 100) for each standard deviation.
 These datasets have a dimensionality of 60.
-In addition, for each algorithm, we calculate the Adjusted Mutual Information (AMI) score for the visualizations provided against the known labels of the Gaussian clusters.
+In addition, for each algorithm, we calculate the Adjusted Mutual Information (AMI) score for the visualizations compared to the known labels of the Gaussian clusters.

 \textbf{Result}: Table \ref{noise-levels} shows that SONG has the highest accuracy for discerning mixing clusters in all cases.
 The resulting visualizations for one of these datasets for SONG, UMAP and t-SNE are provided in Fig.\ref{noise}.
 We observe that the cluster representations in the visualizations by SONG are more concentrated than that of both UMAP and t-SNE.